 - Manufacturing – Manufacturing was completed in January, 2017.
 The manufacturing was done both in the US (machined parts, electrical drives, worm gear cone drives) and France (SKF roller screw and ram shaft).

-- Testing – Planned for early 2017, early testing focused on functionality and controllability checks.
+- Testing – Early testing focused on functionality and controllability checks.
 After completion of the first phase progressively larger pipe diameters were sheared up to 2 MM lbs force.
 Subsequent testing featured the successful shearing of 6-5/8” 5135 40lb/ft drillpipe and 7-1/4” OD tool joint, which required more than 2 million pounds of closing force

 - Implementation – The current eBOP™ ram system design can be retrofitted on a variety of standard BOP ram bodies using different interface plates.
 The design is already subsea capable and will require modest modifications to be able to implemented subsea.
 However an integrated design of the ram design and the body can reduce overall weight, size and number of components even more.
 Design drawings reduce the number of bolts by two-thirds and remove five seals.

 One of the key advantages of the e BOP™ ram system is an increase in reliability compared to hydraulic operated BOP’s.
 An independent detailed analysis showed that for a typical BOP configuration the MTTF (Mean Time Between Failures) increased by a factor of four.
 The reliability improvement is due to a significant decrease in the number of components coupled with improvements in individual component performance.

 - Redundancy – The eBOP™ ram system has less components.
 This reduces human error during maintenance and reduces the number of part failures.

 - Reliability — Improved reliability vs hydraulic operated BOP due to fewer parts, reduced maintenance, and less interfaces.